DinaTaklit/Semantic-HTML/README.md

   - yes: Using appropriate Heading Level Tag
   - no: Use `<p>` tag

+### Outline Summary

+- Use Sectioning Elements to create logical sections
+- Use headings to create implicit sections

 ## Credits

 All credits go for Pluralsight course Semantic HTML by Susan Simkins